M.S. Degree with Specialization in Human Anatomical Sciences

 The degree requires course work related to human anatomy and physiology plus completion of a special studies project involving some aspect of the anatomical sciences.
-This project comprises the development of a teaching tool such as a teaching videotapes or a teaching text such as a laboratory manual or CD rom.
+This project comprises the development of a teaching tool such as teaching videotapes or a teaching text such as a laboratory manual or CD-ROM.

 Prior to completion of the degree, you'll takes a final examination conducted by the members of your committee.
 During the examination, the committee examines your general and detailed knowledge of human anatomy and physiology.